The valuation theory of deeply ramified fields and its connection with defect extensions: Semitame, deeply ramified and rdr fields

-\sn {\it Proof of Theorem~\ref{connprop}}.
-1): Assume that $(K,v)$ is nontrivially valued.
+\mbox{ }\sn 1): Assume that $(K,v)$ is nontrivially valued.
 The implication tame field $\Rightarrow$ separably tame field is obvious, and so is the implication semitame field $\Rightarrow$ deeply ramified field.
-To prove the implication deeply ramified field $\Rightarrow$ gdr field, we first observe that if $\chara K=p>0$, then $vp=\infty$ which is not the smallest positive element of $vK$.
-If $\chara K=0$, then we take $\Gamma_1$ to be the largest convex subgroup of $vK$ not containing $vp$, and $\Gamma_2$ to be the smallest convex subgroup of $vK$ containing $vp$.
-If $vp$ were the smallest positive element of $vK$, then we would have that $\Gamma_1=\{0\}$ and $\Gamma_2=\Z vp$, whence $\Gamma_2/\Gamma_1\isom\Z$ in contradiction to (DRvg).
+To prove the implication deeply ramified field $\Rightarrow$ rdr field, we first observe that if $\chara K=p>0$, then $vp=\infty$ which is not the smallest positive element of $vK$.
+If $\chara K=0$, then $vp$ is not the smallest positive element of $vK$ since otherwise, if $\Gamma$ is the largest convex subgroup of $vK$ not containing $vp$, then $(vK)_{vp}/\Gamma\isom\Z$ in contradiction to (DRvg).

 Now assume that $(K,v)$ is a separably tame field.
 If $\chara K>0$, then by \cite[Corollary 3.12]{[K7]}, $(K,v)$ is dense in its perfect hull.
 Then the completion of the perfect hull is also the completion of $(K,v)$.
 Since the completion of a perfect valued field is again perfect, we obtain that the completion of $(K,v)$ is perfect.
 Now part 1) of Lemma~\ref{OK/pOK} shows that $(K,v)$ is a semitame field.

-If $\chara K=0$, then the separably tame field $(K,v)$ is a tame field.
-Hence every finite extension of $(K,v)$ is a tame extension.
-Thus by part 2) of Proposition~\ref{chardr2}, $(K,v)$ is a semitame field.
+Assume that $\chara K=0$.
+Then the separably tame field $(K,v)$ is a tame field.
+By \cite[Lemma 3.1 and Theorem 3.2]{[K7]}, $(K,v)$ is defectless, $vK$ is $p$-divisible and $Kv$ is perfect.
+Take any $b\in K$ that is not a $p$-th power, and take $\eta\in\tilde{K}$ with $\eta^p=b$.
+The unibranched extension $(K(\eta)|K,v)$ is defectless, hence by Lemma~\ref{imm_deg_p}, $v(\eta-K)$ has a maximal element.
+By Lemma~\ref{maxnots}, this maximal element is not smaller than $\frac{vp}{p}$.
+Now part 3) of Lemma~\ref{congp} shows the existence of $c\in K$ such that $b\equiv c^p \mod p\cO_K\,$.
+This proves that $(K,v)$ is a semitame field.

-\sn 2): Assume that $(K,v)$ is a gdr field of rank 1 and mixed characteristic.
+\sn 2): Assume that $(K,v)$ is an rdr field of rank 1 and mixed characteristic.
 Since the rank is 1, we have that $(vK)_{vp}=vK$.
-Hence by part 2) of Lemma~\ref{basprop}, $(K,v)$ is a semitame field.
+Hence by part 1) of Lemma~\ref{basprop2}, $(K,v)$ is a semitame field.
 This together with part 1) of our theorem shows the required equivalence in the case of mixed characteristic.
 For the case of equal characteristic, it will be shown in the proof of part 3).